realworldocaml/mdx/README.md

 For instance, given the following `file.md` document:

-    Print 42 on the standard output:

     ```ocaml
     # print_endline "42"
     42
     ```

-This can be compiled and executed using:
+Can be compiled and executed using:

 ```sh
 $ ocamlc -pp 'mdx pp' -impl file.md -o file.exe